fabric8io/ipaas-quickstarts/quickstart/README.md

 Quickstarts
 ===========

-Welcome the fabric quickstarts which demonstrates how to use fabric with various technologies.
+Welcome the fabric quickstarts which demonstrates how to use Red Hat Fuse Integration Services on OpenShift

 The quickstarts are categorized accordingly to the container being used: